Personnel of the Royal Canadian Navy who were serving aboard the cruiser HMS SHEFFIELD.

 If the individual continued his service after the war, his First World War records may be in his post-war file (see below).

-Restrictions apply to the release of personal information from most service files after 1918.
-For information about access, consult our page on Canadian Forces after 1918 (including Second World War).
+Restrictions apply to the release of personal information from most service files after 1919.
+See Requests for Military Service Files.

 Other Naval records